UNO: Unifying One-stage Video Scene Graph Generation via Object-Centric Visual Representation Learning: Methodology

 where $\mathbf{M} = \langle{\mathbf{m}}_1, {\mathbf{m}}_2, \ldots, {\mathbf{m}}_{M_\mathtt{obj} + M_\mathtt{bg}}\rangle$ refers to the list of non-overlapping binary mask tubes of each object, where $M_\mathtt{obj}$ and $M_\mathtt{bg}$ is the number of objects and background appear in the video.
 For object $i$, the mask tube $\mathbf{m}_{i} \in\{0,1\}^{T \times H_\mathtt{in} \times W_\mathtt{in}}$ collects all tracked masks in each frame.

 \myheading{Unifying VidSGG tasks.} Given the current formulations of DSGG in Eq.\ref{E:dsgg_def} and PVSG in Eq.\ref{E:pvsg_def}, the primary distinction lies in their temporal granularity.
 DSGG operates at the frame level, where $\mathbf{O}_t$ denotes the set of objects detected within each individual frame, and thus does not enforce temporal consistency across frames.
 In contrast, PVSG leverages mask tubes, which inherently depend on maintaining object consistency throughout the video.
 A naïve approach to unifying VidSGG would result in a multi-stage pipeline of suboptimal performance and computational cost due to different modeling strategies in each task and stage.
-To address this challenge, in this work, we consider two VidSGG tasks through a unified perspective and propose a framework to directly model $\mathbb{P}\left(\mathbf{G} \mid \mathbf{V}\right)$ such that $\mathbf{G}=\{\mathbf{G_\text{DSGG}}, \mathbf{G_\text{PVSG}}\}$ in an end-to-end training and inference manner.
+To address this challenge, in this work, we consider two VidSGG tasks through a unified perspective and propose a framework to directly model $\mathbb{P}\left(\mathbf{G} \mid \mathbf{V}\right)$ such that {$\mathbf{G}=\{\mathbf{G_\text{DSGG}} \text{ or } \mathbf{G_\text{PVSG}}\}$} in an end-to-end training and inference manner.
 The primary challenge of our research lies in maintaining unified, spatio-temporal representations that align with video dynamics across both tasks, which we propose to address through an object-centric design, equipped with an object temporal consistency learning mechanism, ensuring a consistent and structured representation of objects and their relationships throughout the video sequence.

-\myheading{Design Principles.} We highlight several key design principles of \model.
-First, \model is a one-stage, unified framework that minimizes task-specific modifications and multi-stage training/inference while maximizing parameter sharing via object-centric representation.
-Second, \model serves as a novel baseline capable of handling diverse VidSGG tasks.
-By unifying VidSGG within a single framework, our approach reduces computational costs compared to multi-stage methods while maintaining competitive performance, establishing a strong foundation for current and future VidSGG research.
+\myheading{Design Principles.} {\model follows three key principles.
+First, it is a one-stage unified framework that minimizes task-specific modifications and multi-stage processing while maximizing parameter sharing through object-centric representation.
+Second, it establishes a strong baseline for diverse VidSGG tasks by reducing computational cost compared to multi-stage methods without sacrificing performance.
+Finally, instead of fusing bounding boxes and masks at the output level, \model employs a unified object-centric representation using Slot Attention, where object and relation slots serve as shared latent features and feed into task-specific heads for bounding box or panoptic mask prediction.}